 Since the ceasefire agreement in Lebanon there has been an increase in talks among Arab leaders.

-Since the ceasefire agreement in Lebanon there has been an increase in talks among Arab leaders.
+Background: Since the ceasefire agreement in Lebanon there has been an increase in talks among Arab leaders.
 An Egyptian delegation arrived in Abu Dhabi on Saturday (20 November) to discuss the situation and other pressing problems in the Arab world.

 SYNOPSIS: Egyptian Vice--President Mr. Husni Mubarak led the delegation to Abu Dhabi.
 The Egyptians were welcomed by Abu Dhabi's Deputy Head of State, Sheikh Rashed Ben Saeed Al--Maktoun, senior government ministers and officials and members of the Arab and foreign diplomatic corps.